Everything you need to know about Lupini beans, plus a lupini bean Middle Eastern recipe – just how it’s made in the streets of Amman!

 How to cook dried lupini beans?

 You can either cook Lupini beans from dried in a pressure cooker or over the stovetop.
-I prefer the pressure cooker (I love using my Instant Pot!) as it saves a lot of time, and it’s just more convenient as it means that I won’t have to keep checking on the beans.
+I prefer the pressure cooker method (I love using my Instant Pot!) as it saves a lot of time, and it’s just more convenient as it means that I won’t have to keep checking on the beans.

 - Depending on which type of Lupini beans you have, soak them in cold water (if you’re using the bitter kind then soak for days and keep changing the water, if you’re using the sweet variety then soak for a few hours of overnight and then cook).